josef-stips/josef-stips/README.md

 ## 🎮 My Biggest Project: ComplexToe

-One of my proudest achievements is **[ComplexToe](https://store.steampowered.com/app/XXXXXX/ComplexToe/)**, a strategy game now available on Steam!
+One of my proudest achievements is **[ComplexToe](https://store.steampowered.com/app/2940750/ComplexToe/)**, a strategy game now available on Steam.
-I worked independently on this project for **1.5 years**, managing everything from concept and design to development and testing.
+I worked independently on this project for 1.5 years, managing everything from concept and design to development and testing.
+(I had some idea-help from friends)

-### Features:
-- Innovative gameplay mechanics blending strategy and logic.
-- Built using JavaScript, HTML5, and MySQL for a seamless and engaging user experience.
-- Published on Steam with positive reception from players worldwide.

----

 ## 🛠 Currently Working On: Crah

-My current project is **Crah**, an ambitious new software aimed at redefining collaborative tools.
-- **Goal**: To build a user-friendly platform for seamless teamwork and productivity.
-- **Focus Areas**: Performance optimization, intuitive UI/UX, and integration of advanced collaboration features.
-- **Tech Stack**: JavaScript, React Native, and MySQL.

-Stay tuned for more updates on this exciting project!

----

 Feel free to explore my work or get in touch if you're interested in collaborating!